Skip to main content

 As the Gull Flies (2023)

 As the Gull Flies is an immersive educational film/installation that explores the relationships between ring-billed gulls, Montreal residents, urban toxicologists, and waste experts and the tensions that arise from the presence of a wild animal that has adapted to thrive off of human discards.
-The film is at the Montreal Biosphere until April 30th, 2023.
+The film was at the Montreal Biosphere from April 2023 - June 2024.

 WasteScapes (2021)